What is Alzheimer's Disease?

 Alzheimer's disease generally progresses in three stages - mild, moderate, and severe.
 As soon as you notice symptoms that could be early signs of this disease in yourself or a loved one, you should speak to a doctor.
 Early treatment will result in a better outcome.
 Testing including CT, MRI, and PET scans can help your doctor diagnose Alzheimer’s disease and create the right treatment plan.

-The symptoms of mild Alzheimer's disease may include:
+Mild Alzheimer's disease symptoms may include:

 - Problems remembering a word or name in conversation